stark1tty/awesome-PhD/README.md

 #### Crediting Authorship
 - [CITATION DIVERSITY STATEMENT](https://pubmed.ncbi.nlm.nih.gov/32762966/): To increase awareness about citation bias and mitigate it by checking for and transparently reporting proportions of citing male and female first and last authors, use the citation diversity statement by Zurn et al. (2020, TICS).
-- [CREDIT AUTHOR STATEMENT](https://www.elsevier.com/authors/policies-and-guidelines/credit-author-statement): Use the CRedit Author Statement by Brandt et al. (2015, Learned Publishing) to report each author’s proper contribution to a manuscript.
+- [CREDIT AUTHOR STATEMENT](https://www.elsevier.com/authors/policies-and-guidelines/credit-author-statement): Use the Credit Author Statement by Brandt et al. (2015, Learned Publishing) to report each author’s proper contribution to a manuscript.
+- [DEPSY](http://depsy.org/): For researchers who code, academic norms for tracking the value of their work seem grossly unfair.
+They can spend hours contributing to software that underpins research, but if that work does not result in the authorship of a research paper and accompanying citations, there is little way to measure its impact.
+A Nature article about the programme can be found [here](https://www.nature.com/articles/529115a).
 - [TENZING](https://rollercoaster.shinyapps.io/tenzing/): Use the Tenzing ShinyApp for quickly and easily documenting contributorship.

 #### Publicising Your Work
+- [IMPACTSTORY](https://profiles.impactstory.org/): Track buzz on Twitter, blogs, news outlets and more: like Google Scholar for your research's online reach.
+- [PAPERBUZZ](https://paperbuzz.org/): Paperbuzz is a free and open way to track the online buzz around scholarly articles.
 - [THE CONVERSATION](https://theconversation.com/become-an-author): A popular, widely republished, free, public magazine where researchers can communicate their findings in their own words.
 To be published by The Conversation you must be currently employed as a researcher or academic with a university or research institution.
 PhD candidates under supervision by an academic can write for us, but we don’t currently publish articles from Masters students.
 - [MASSIVESCIENCE](https://massivesci.com/): Massive Science is a content and media company delivering bleeding-edge scientific research and expertise.
-Our subscribers love our cutting-edge science news, opinion, translated research and long-form content that is unrivaled in digital news media.
-We provide trustworthy, entertaining and shareable science content authored by a growing community of over 2,000 knowledgeable scientists.

 #### Tools
 - [JOURNAL-AUTHOR-NAME-ESTIMATOR](https://jane.biosemantics.org/): If you don’t know who to suggest as a reviewer or what journal to submit your paper to, check out JANE.
 - [JOURNAL RATER](https://phdvoice.org/journalrater/): If you want to know about the review process and manuscript handling, check out the Journal Rater by [PhD Voice](https://twitter.com/PhDVoice).
 Because “life’s too short to put up with Reviewer 2’s”.
 - [JOURNAL SUGGESTER](https://authorservices.taylorandfrancis.com/publishing-your-research/choosing-a-journal/journal-suggester/): Just paste your abstract and get some suggestions for journals you can submit to.
+- [REGISTERED REPORTS](https://registeredreports.cardiff.ac.uk/feedback/dashboards/): University of Cardiff dashboard showing crowd-sourced speed and quality ratings for different academic journals.
 - [SCIREV](https://scirev.org/): If you want to know how long the review process for a specific journal is, or people's experience with publishing there, check SciRev.
 - [SHERPA ROMEO](https://v2.sherpa.ac.uk/romeo/): If you are not sure whether you are allowed to upload a preprint prior to journal submission.

 ### Quality of Life
-- [PRETTYPEGS](https://www.prettypegs.com/): Jazz up your crappy IKEA furniture on the cheap.

 ### Regional Resources
 #### European Union